-If your goal is buying a house in Los Angeles, you know that negotiating is an inevitable part of the process.
+If your goal is buying a house in Riverside, you know that negotiating is an inevitable part of the process.
 Some people are just born negotiators: they are naturally good at it, and even enjoy it.
 But most of us simply aren’t put together that way.

 Still, almost anyone, with some knowledge and the right techniques, can be a good negotiator when trying to buy a house.
 And even the experienced hands can always use another negotiating weapon or two in their arsenal.
 Here are…

 4 Tips For Better Negotiating When Buying a House

 The idea here is to approach sellers after they are worn down.
 Sellers grow tired of having an army of tire-kickers traipsing through their home for days or months on end.
 So, eventually, they’ll reach a point where they are far more willing to make concessions.